Callboard

 2. All cast members are required to enroll in units of the corresponding course for the production, commensurate with the time spent in rehearsals and performances; typically 2–4 units.
 Students with extenuating circumstances may petition for reduced unit enrollment through the Undergraduate Advisor.
 When necessary, credits may be undertaken through UC Extension.
 Professional guest artists (for example, faculty acting in the production, etc.) are not required to enroll.
 The maximum number of units available to participants will be determined by the Department, based on the production and level of participation.

-3. Theater, Dance, and Performance Studies majors may have a casting advantage because of familiarity with previous experience and training, but it should be understood that it is a competitive audition process, open to all UC Berkeley students.
+3. Theater, Dance, and Performance Studies majors may have a casting advantage from previous experience and training, but it should be understood that it is a competitive audition process and open to all UC Berkeley students.

 4. For the purposes of our casting policy, students from the following programs, with whom UC Berkeley has cross-registration programs, will be considered UC Berkeley Students: